-If you’re not a hard-core globetrotter, but still enjoy exploring the national parks throughout the year, flying to Vegas for the weekend, or have plans to visit out-of-state family once you’ve been vaccinated against COVID-19, then you need to be aware of the changes for US citizens traveling domestically in just two months from now.
+If you’re not a hard-core globetrotter, but still enjoy exploring the national parks throughout the year, flying to Vegas for the weekend, or have plans to visit out-of-state family once you’ve been vaccinated against COVID-19, then you need to be aware of the changes for US citizens traveling domestically going into effect on October 1, 2020.

 These security measures only matter if you’re flying in a regulated commercial airplane domestically or entering a federal building or military base, though they will not apply to you if you’re boarding a bus or train throughout the United States.
 If your state has received an extension, it’s up to the discretion of the Secretary of Homeland Security to decide whether or not it’ll be renewed — but why take any chances when you have time to apply for a passport?

 What do I do if my state is not compliant with the REAL ID enforcement?

 The only US territory currently not fully compliant with REAL ID enforcement is American Samoa.
 American Samoa is currently under review for REAL ID enforcement.
 If you live there, get moving.
 Apply for a passport, or a passport card now, even if you only intend on traveling domestically.
 Passport applications can take some time, and if you’re behind on your taxes, you may be denied one, so get organized and start the process as soon as you can.
 We suggest that you order a 52-page passport at no extra charge, so that if you ever go abroad, you’ll have room for all the visas and stamps required.
 After all, you never know when you’re going to win an all-expenses paid trip to Fiji.

 Is my state-issued enhanced driver’s license acceptable by federal agencies?

 Will I be turned away by TSA if I don’t have a license from a compliant state?

 Yes, you’ll be turned away if you don’t provide an alternate form of ID that is compliant with the REAL ID Act, such as a passport.
 REAL ID-compliant cards are marked with a star at the top of the card.
 Acceptable forms of ID include: